edaehn/bitsgalore.github.io/_drafts/2021-02-17-mobile-whatever.md

 ## Technical checks and metadata extraction

-### Apkanalyzer

-The [apkanalyzer](https://developer.android.com/studio/command-line/apkanalyzer.html) tool is part of [Android Studio](https://developer.android.com/studio/).
-It can be used to query an APK's file attributes, inspect its contents, and to cross-compare APKs.
-Unfortunately, I was unable to make the tool work on my machine, and running apkanalyzer only resulted in a sequence of Java exceptions[^4].
-That aside, it's not entirely clear if [terms and conditions](https://developer.android.com/studio/terms.html) of Android Studio permit the use of this tool in an archival workflow[^5].

 ### Androguard

 [Androguard](https://github.com/androguard/androguard) is a Python-based tool that is primarily aimed at reverse-engineering Android apps.
 Some of its functionality is also very useful for extracting technical metadata.
 It is particularly useful for extracting and decoding the [App Manifest](https://developer.android.com/guide/topics/manifest/manifest-intro).
 The manifest contains general information about the package, its components, and its hardware and software requirements.
 The manifest uses a [binary XML](https://en.wikipedia.org/wiki/Binary_XML) format for which [no publicly available documentation exists](https://reverseengineering.stackexchange.com/questions/21806/where-is-android-binary-xml-format-documented).
 Using the command below, Androguard will extract and decode an APK's app manifest, resulting in human-readable XML: